brinley/jSignature/README.md

 *   `getData` takes an argument - the name of the data format.
 Returns a data object appropriate for the data format.
 *   `setData` takes two arguments - data object, data format name.
 When data object is a string formatted in data-url pattern you don't need to specify the data dormat name.
 The data format name (mime) will be implied from the data-url prefix.
 See example below for that.
 Returns (in a traditional jQuery chainable way) jQuery object ref to the element onto which the plugin was applied.
 *   `listPlugins` takes an argument - a string denoting the category (Only `export`, `import` supported at this time) of plugins to list.
 Returns an array of strings.
+*   `disable` makes the canvas read-only and disable the jSignature buttons
+*   `enable` makes the canvas read-only and enable the jSignature buttons

 Usage examples: